DenizParlak/Zeus/README.md

 - Ensure MFA is enabled for the "root" account
 - Ensure security questions are registered in the AWS account
 - Ensure IAM policies are attached only to groups or role
+- Enable detailed billing
+- Maintain current contact details
+- Ensure security contact information is registered
+- Ensure IAM instance roles are used for AWS resource access from instances

 ## Logging
 - Ensure CloudTrail is enabled in all regions